michal-harish/spark-on-hbase/README.md

 val misspelled = words.subtract(dictionary).map{ case (word, uuid) => (uuid, word) }.groupByKey

-documents.update(documents.Spelling, misspelled.mapValues(words => "spelling" -> words.mkString(",")))
+documents.update(documents.Spelling, misspelled.mapValues(_.mkString(",")))
 ```

-If we wanted to access the whole column family 'A' as a Map[String,String] of Attribute-Value pairs, we could
+The code above will find all misspelled words in each document's content and update the `misspelled` attribute with a their coma-separated list.

-add another transformation to the table:
+If we wanted to access and update the whole column family 'A' as a Map[String,String] of Attribute-Value pairs, we could add another transformation to the table:

 ```
     ...